Start My Answer

 2. Assert your affirmative defenses

-Affirmative defenses are the reasons why you believe the plaintiff has no case against you.
+Affirmative defenses are the reasons why you believe the debt collection agency has no case against you.
 It's the best chance you have to challenge Radius Global Solutions and beat them later in court.

 Examples of affirmative defenses include: